ThatOneCalculator/NerdFetch/README.md

 - [Any nerdfonts font](https://www.nerdfonts.com/font-downloads)
 - Bash
-- Pretty much any Linux distro
+- Pretty much any Linux distro (or macOS/BSD, but...*)

 To install and run: